cme212/course/syllabus.md

 ## Course Content

-### Exercise sets, Assignments, and Exam
+### Exercise sets and Assignments
 The class will be organized as a sequence of topic areas, each centered around a set of tools and a motivating project.
 Students will complete a series of 5 programming assignments.
 On alternating weeks, students will tackle a series of 5 short-answer assignments.
-There will be a final exam.
+There will *not* be a final exam this year, due to the modified academic calendar: I wish to be compassionate and understand that all students will have a lot going on during the end of quarter period (including finishing programming assignments for this class).

 ### C++